-The Churchtown itself is split between that side that focuses on the top roundabout (the junction of Fore Street, Trezaise Road and the road to Carbis and Bugle) and the other side along the western fringes of the Village.
+The churchtown itself is split between that side that focuses on the top roundabout (the junction of Fore Street, Trezaise Road and the road to Carbis and Bugle) and the other side along the western fringes of the village.

-Around, or in close proximity, to the dangerous junction by the War Memorial are the Church and churchyards, war memorial, commercial premises, public toilet, the Rock Inn car park, the playing fields, and most worrying perhaps, the Village School; a little further away is housing and the public cemetery.
-This junction area should be part of a publicly accessible space; it is the focus of much of the social and recreational activity in the Village, the part most visited perhaps by outsiders and visitors.
-Instead it is an over-engineered traffic junction with site lines and sweeping approaches which make it easier for traffic to pass through at excessive speed - as a brief observation on site quickly reveals - and which creates a barrier between the various parts of the Churchtown.
+Around, or in close proximity, to the dangerous junction by the War Memorial are the church and churchyards, war memorial, commercial premises, public toilet, the Rock Inn car park, the playing fields, and most worrying perhaps, the village school; a little further away is housing and the public cemetery.
+This junction area should be part of a publicly accessible space; it is the focus of much of the social and recreational activity in the village, the part most visited perhaps by outsiders and visitors.
+Instead it is an over-engineered traffic junction with site lines and sweeping approaches which make it easier for traffic to pass through at excessive speed - as a brief observation on site quickly reveals - and which creates a barrier between the various parts of the churchtown.

-Figure 3.2 - The dangerous junction at Churchtown
+Fig 3.1 The dangerous junction at churchtown

-However, with more than just a superficial observation, it is clear that, despite the effect of the road, the ancient nucleated Churchtown focused on the Church is still remarkably intact, as either standing fabric or as archaeologically recorded and sensitive sites.
-Here are church, glebe and rectory, manorial pound (in the pub car-park), the Church farm (Trerank), and the Village inn (although the manorial farm (Tregarrick) is now demolished and replaced by a large housing estate extending almost to Roche Rock.
+However, with more than just a superficial observation, it is clear that, despite the effect of the road, the ancient nucleated churchtown focused on the church is still remarkably intact, as either standing fabric or as archaeologically recorded and sensitive sites.
+Here are church, glebe and rectory, manorial pound (in the pub car-park), the church farm (Trerank), and the village inn (although the manorial farm (Tregarrick) is now demolished and replaced by a large housing estate extending almost to Roche Rock.
 The older buildings around the cross roads form the historic heart of Roche, for centuries, indeed, this was Roche.

-The Churchtown was historically more obviously a nucleated settlement, with buildings on the west side of Fore Street (close to the site of the New Rectory), Tregarrick Farmhouse and its adjacent cottage (all now demolished) and the Rock Inn.
+The churchtown was historically more obviously a nucleated settlement, with buildings on the west side of Fore Street (roughly where the entrance to the new vicarage now is) emphasising the direct historical, visual and physical relationship with the Rock Inn and formerly Tregarrick Farmhouse and the adjacent cottage.
+The Rock Inn is by repute at least 16th century.

-Figure 3.3 - The Rock Inn is reputed to date from the sixteenth century
+Fig 3.2 The Rock Inn, is reputed to be 16th century in date

-In a slightly wider context, Roche Rock must also be considered as part of the context, at least, of the Churchtown.
+In a slightly wider context, Roche Rock must also be considered as part of the context, at least, of the churchtown.
 Roche Rock is an outcrop some 20 metres (66 ft) high on the northern flank of the St Austell granite with an approximate area of 600 metres (2,000 ft) x 300 metres (980 ft).)
 The rock is of interest to geologists as it is a fine example of quartz shorl; a fully tourmalinised granite, with black tourmaline crystals.
 The site is considered to be of prime importance for future research and notification by English Nature as a geological SSSI occurred in 1991.